President and CEO

 Robert Berger joined the Trust in 2000.
-He has an extensive background in nonprofit management through his work with the American Cancer Society, the Nature Conservancy and the City of Scottsdale.
-Mr. Berger also worked in the private sector as the director of the Management Development Center at the University of Phoenix and through his partnership in the Center for Legal Education.
+With a diverse background in public and private business, he began his nonprofit career as executive director of the American Cancer Society, and continued through his work with The Nature Conservancy and the City of Scottsdale.
+Mr. Berger also worked in the private sector as the director of the Management Development Center at the University of Phoenix and through his private partnership in the Center for Legal Education.
+In addition, he has held positions in engineering and manufacturing industries.
 Mr. Berger received a bachelor of science degree in journalism with a special emphasis in business marketing from Northern Arizona University.
-In his current position, he is responsible for reviewing grant proposals, meeting with potential grantees, conducting site visits and monitoring and evaluating proposals.
-He also co-founded and oversees the Summer Youth Program Fund of Maricopa County.
-Mr. Berger is considered an “environmental” specialist, working closely with organizations on statewide issues.

 Belen Gonzalez, M.S.W., joined the Trust in 2000 following her involvement with numerous nonprofit organizations serving children 0 to 5 years of age, teenagers and teenage parents.
 She graduated from Arizona State University with a bachelor of arts degree in social work and earned a master’s in social work, with an emphasis on policy and community organizing, from the University of Chicago.
 Ms. Gonzalez is a graduate of the Valley Leadership program and the National Hispana Leadership Institute, through which she participated in the Center for Creative Leadership and the John F. Kennedy School of Government Executive Leadership Program at Harvard.
 She was recognized as one of the “Top Forty Under 40″ by The Phoenix Business Journal, received the Raul Yzaguirre Community Leadership Award from Valle del Sol, and was recognized for her efforts to engage Latinos in philanthropy by the Arizona Community Foundation.
 In her current position, she leads the Trust’s efforts to improve outcomes for foster youth transitioning out of care in partnership with the Arizona Youth Opportunities Initiative, manages the Nina Mason Pulliam Legacy Scholars program at Arizona State University, and is responsible for reviewing grant proposals, meeting with potential grantees, conducting site visits and monitoring and evaluating proposals.